-- 1. Groundwater shall not be produced within, or used within or without the District, in such a manner as to constitute waste. - 2.
+- 1. Groundwater shall not be produced within, or used within or without the District, including but not limited to water withdrawn from any groundwater resource under the jurisdiction of the District, in such a manner as to constitute waste and/or not put to a beneficial use.
+[Amended July 13, 2021] - 2 .
 No person shall pollute or harmfully alter the character of the underground water reservoir of the District by means of salt water or other deleterious matter admitted from some other stratum or strata, or from the surface of the ground. - 3.
-No person shall commit waste of groundwater.
-[Amended June 12, 2012] - 4.
+No person shall commit waste of groundwater as defined in Chapter 36, Texas Water Code.
+[Amended June 12, 2012] [Amended July 13, 2021] - 4.
 An abandoned well shall be capped and maintained in a manner to prevent pollution, including the commingling of undesirable water and fresh water or the loss of water.
-[Amended June 12, 2012]
+[Amended June 12, 2012] - 5.
+These provisions shall apply to the use of groundwater by all persons using the groundwater withdrawn from any groundwater resource under the jurisdiction of the District, whether in privity of permit or contract, from withdrawal to distribution or ultimate use of such groundwater.
+To the extent a person is also using surface water, the provisions of this section do not limit the use of that source of water.
+[Added July 13, 2021] - 6.
+Enforcement and violations of this Section shall be as set forth in Section 15 of these Rules and/or allowed under Chapter 36, Texas Water Code.
+[Added July 13, 2021] - 7.
+In addition, the District may, after proper notice and hearing pursuant to Section 14, consider reduction of the permitted amounts upon any infraction(s).
+[Added July 13, 2021